zanreal-labs/legal/en/legal/privacy.md

 ## Minimum Age Requirements for Our Sites and Services

 The Sites and Services are not directed or intended for use by individuals under the age of 16.
-To use ZanReal Labs Sites and Services, you must be old enough to consent to the processing of your information in your jurisdiction.
+To use ZanReal Sites and Services, you must be old enough to consent to the processing of your information in your jurisdiction.
 We do not knowingly collect personal information from anyone under the age of 16.
 If you are a parent or guardian and you become aware that your child has provided us with personal information, please contact us.
 If we become aware that we have collected personal information from anyone under the age of 16 without verification or parental consent, we take steps to remove such information.

 ## Changes to Our Privacy Notice